singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-ember-on-netlify.md

 ### **Welcome to netlify**

 Ember is a great framework for creating awesome applications.
 In fact [netlify CMS](https://github.com/netlify/netlify-cms) is made with Ember.
-It has a huge ecosystem and a great asset pipeline out of the box as well, and we're hosting tons of apps and websites using Ember on netlify.
+It has a huge ecosystem and a great asset pipeline out of the box as well, and we're hosting tons of apps using Ember on netlify.

-Today, we're going to look at how to host a website built with Ember.js on netlify, including setting up continuous deployment.
+Today, we're going to look at how to host a webapp built with Ember.js on netlify, including setting up continuous deployment.

 <!-- excerpt -->

-Let's start from scratch (if you already have a Ember site set up, you can skip down to [here](#netlifystart)).
+Let's start from scratch (if you already have a Ember app set up, you can skip down to [here](#netlifystart)).

 Open your terminal, and enter the following command (this guide assumes you have Node.js installed):